-Challenge 1 Wrapping Gifts
+Challenge 1 \ Wrapping Gifts

 Mr. Bradford loves to wrap gifts.
-He precisely measures the paper and ribbon and creates beautiful packages to put under the Christmas tree.
+He precisely measures the paper and ribbon and creates beautiful packages to put under the Christmas Tree.
 Help Mr. Bradford wrap the gifts this year.

 I. Mr. Bradford bought a new roll of wrapping paper that is 25 feet long and 20 inches wide.
-He will wrap 5 clothing boxes that are 3.5 inches tall, 12 inches wide, and 24 inches long.
-He knows the paper can only fit completely around each box in one direction in order to cover all the sides.
-If he precuts the paper for the 5 boxes and adds one inch to each length to allow for overlap, how many inches long will each piece be?
+He will wrap 5 clothing boxes that are 3.5 inches tall, 12 inches wide, and 23.75 inches long.
+He knows the paper will fit completely around each box in one direction in order to cover all the sides.
+If he precuts the paper for the 5 boxes and adds 1.5 inches to each length to allow for overlap, how many inches long will each piece be?
 Draw a sketch to illustrate your thinking.

 2. Ana made her mother a bracelet for Christmas.
 She put it in a small jewelry box and wants to wrap it.
-How much leftover wrapping paper will there be on the roll for her to use?
-Write your answer in inches.
+Draw a sketch of the leftover piece of wrapping paper and label the dimensions with inches.
+What is the shape?

 3. Mr. Bradford adds fabric ribbon to his packages.
 He needs 108 inches of ribbon for each box.
-He buys ribbon by the inch at the fabric store.
-He wants to buy enough ribbon to decorate the 5 boxes he wrapped.
-Plus, he wants to buy one extra foot of ribbon just to be sure he has enough.
-How many feet of ribbon does he need to buy?
+He buys ribbon by the yard at the fabric store.
+He wants to buy enough ribbon to decorate the 5 boxes he wrapped, plus he wants to buy one extra yard of ribbon to be sure he has enough.
+How many yards of ribbon does he need to buy?